-Athletes in the ITP are required to provide a 60-minute time slot for a location they will be at and available for testing each day of the quarter.
-Starting on January 1, 2015, the 2015 Code will allow athletes to select that 60-minute time slot to be as early as 5 a.m., giving athletes more flexibility.
-Even though ITP athletes provide a 60-minute time slot, USADA may still test outside of that time window, which is why providing detailed whereabouts information outside of that 60-minute time slot is so important.
-Athletes in the NTP do not need to designate a 60-minute time slot.
+Athletes in the RTP are required to provide a 60-minute time slot for a location they will be at and available for testing each day of the quarter.
+As of January 1, 2015, the 2015 Code allows athletes to select that 60-minute time slot to be as early as 5 a.m., giving athletes more flexibility.
+Even though RTP athletes provide a 60-minute time slot, USADA may still test outside of that time window, which is why providing detailed Whereabouts information outside of that 60-minute time slot is so important.
+Athletes in the Clean Athlete Program (CAP) do not need to designate a 60-minute time slot.

 According to research done by the World Anti-Doping Agency, there was a strong consensus among stakeholders, and in particular, athletes, that intentional cheaters should be ineligible for a period of four years.
 There was also stakeholder consensus that more flexibility in sanctioning should be permitted in certain circumstances where the athlete can demonstrate that he or she was not cheating.

-Retired athletes who wish to return to competition must be included in a registered testing pool and available for testing for a set period of time before they can participate in competition.
+Retired athletes who wish to return to competition must be included in a testing pool and available for testing for a set period of time before they can participate in competition.
 This time period is designed to ensure that returning athletes have been subject to the same anti-doping standards as current athletes.
-For U.S. athletes under USADA’s jurisdiction, the time-period of inclusion in a registered testing pool (RTP) after a return from retirement before an athlete can compete has been six-months.
+For U.S. athletes under USADA’s jurisdiction, the time-period of inclusion in a testing pool after a return from retirement before an athlete can compete has been six months.
 Now, that six-month rule will also apply to all athletes around the world under the World Anti-Doping Code, effective January 1, 2015.
-While this time rule has always been the standard for athletes in USADA’s RTP, it is now harmonized for athletes across the globe.
+While this time rule has always been the standard for athletes in USADA’s testing pools, it is now harmonized for athletes across the globe.